September 4, 2025

 How NPHub Helps Students in Oklahoma City

-• We handle the paperwork and compliance requirements so you don’t waste hours tracking down immunization records, liability coverage, or school-specific site forms.
+• We handle the compliance paperwork so you are not spending hours tracking down immunization records, liability coverage, or school-specific site forms.
+The administrative side of securing a rotation is managed for you, which means your time goes toward your program, not toward document coordination.

-• We give you access to a dedicated support team who will guide you from the moment you create an account until the day your rotation is completed.
+• We give you access to a dedicated support team from the moment you create your account through the last day of your rotation.
+If something comes up during placement, you have someone to contact who knows your case and can resolve it without you starting over.

 Taking the Next Step Toward Your Clinical Placement